 After a tumultuous year during the pandemic, 2021 saw global economies slowly bouncing back but with a markedly different business landscape in virtually all industries.
 There was a massive surge in eCommerce and social commerce resulting in a paradigm shift.
 People felt safer shopping from the confines of their homes and soon many realized that this saves them considerable time, effort, and even money.

-However, the world of online shopping is changing rapidly, and social commerce is a relatively recent variation of it.
-It has helped that the social networks have recognized its arrival and make it easier to enable shopping activity on their platforms.
+In 2022, we expect the world of online shopping to continue changing.
+Social commerce in particular will play a vital role in reshaping the world of commerce.
+It has helped that the social networks have recognized its arrival and make it easier to enable shopping activities on their platforms.

-- Expanded Use of AI.
-ML and AR
+- More Use-cases of AI, ML and AR in Social Commerce

 - Specialist Social Network Marketplaces Will Continue to Help the Expansion of Social Commerce

-- Low-Priced Products will Sell Well on the Social Platforms in 2021
+- Low-Priced Products will Continue to Sell Well on the Social Platforms in 2022

-- Social Commerce and eCommerce Platforms Will Integrate More
+- Better and More Integrations among Social Commerce and eCommerce Platforms

 - Frequently Asked Questions